Build it live, then freeze it 🧊

 Practical workflow

-1. Start a named tmux session
+1. Start a tmux session

 Terminal zsh